Rights and permissions

 Information about our self-archiving policies and release of Author’s Accepted Manuscript may be found here.

 Permission grantors usually detail the exact wording to be used (and often its placement as well).
 You should follow their instructions precisely.
 Include this information on your Journals Permissions Tracker [MS Word, 54KB] and send the completed version to your editorial contact with your final manuscript.
 Please note that it is our requirement that items being used under copyright exceptions are accompanied by a full acknowledgement to the original source.

 When a paper is accepted for publication in a journal, authors are encouraged to deposit their accepted manuscripts in their institutional and/or funder repositories for public release 12 months after first publication.
 Manuscripts may be deposited on acceptance, providing that they are not made publicly available until after the embargo period.

 The author’s accepted manuscript (sometimes referred to as the 'post-print') is defined as the version accepted for publication after peer review, but prior to copyediting and typesetting.

-An acknowledgement in the following form should be included, together with a link to the published version on the publisher’s website: “This is a post-peer-review, pre-copyedit version of an article published in [insert journal title].
-The final authenticated version is available online at: http://dx.doi.org/[insert DOI]
+An acknowledgement in the following form should be included, together with a link to the definitive version on our website: “This is a post-peer-review, pre-copyedit version of an article published in [insert journal title XXX here].
+The definitive publisher-authenticated version [insert complete citation information here, including DOI] is available online at: [insert URL here]”]

 Please contact the relevant journal Publishing Manager if you require assistance with the correct online citation details.
 Details are available on the journal’s product page.